 Here’s a picture of me towing a cool Climb-branded AirStream trailer.
 We made a big deal of our open house, had a lender to provide refreshments and got to know a bunch of neighbors!

-3. Move into the neighborhood
+3. Become part of the neighborhood

 I moved into the Infinity when it opened.
 I felt that if I could “own” the Infinity, my brokerage, Climb Real Estate, would own the South Beach neighborhood.
 And if we owned South Beach, we would own San Francisco’s District 9.
 And with District 9 poised to explode, we would quickly become one of the city’s top brokerages.